OmriBaso/besocurl/README.md

 # Teachnical Infomration
-the besoCurl project comes to make Pycurl more human usable while implmenting more automatic approch to the library, the library supports SSPI authentication to proxies over HTTP or HTTP(s) besoCurl as simple functions such as:
+the besoCurl project comes to make Pycurl more human usable while implmenting more automatic approch to the library, the library supports SSPI authentication to proxies over HTTP or HTTP(s) besoCurl has simple functions such as:
 ```python
 import besoCurl